Stories of Hope

-Our hope is that the following stories will give you a better idea of the role of the CASA and the difference a CASA volunteer can make in the life of a child.
-Names and photos have been changed, the stories have not.
+We hope that the following stories will give you a better idea of the role of the CASA and the difference a CASA volunteer can make in the life of a child.
+Names have been changed, the stories have not.

 The Heart of the Matter

 “I thought I’d share a CASA experience with you that I found interesting.
 I am advocating for five-year-old twins whose Father is out of the picture and whose Mother has a mix of issues from drug use to domestic violence from her boyfriend.
 These little girls are the prettiest little darlings.
 They also have a one year old sister whose Father is incarcerated.

 I went to visit them at their relative placement home the other day.
 It was a nice day and they were outside riding bikes when I arrived.
 They had some sidewalk chalk so I had them lie down on the driveway and hold hands.
 I traced both of them.
 I then gave chalk to each of them and told them to fill in the details.
 The very first thing they did was draw hearts on their chests . . . then they filled in their noses, eyes, etc. I was astonished that they drew hearts as most children draw the obvious details that we see.

 This still brings goose bumps to me and perhaps says a lot for the care they are receiving in the placement home as well as the counseling they have been receiving.
 It was a very cool experience for me and I wanted to share it.”